hinto-janai/monero-bash/README.md

 ---

 ### Tor
-monero-bash's package manager supports routing all traffic through the [Tor network.](https://en.wikipedia.org/wiki/Tor_(network)) It also allows faking the HTTP headers that you send.
+monero-bash supports routing its traffic through the [Tor network.](https://en.wikipedia.org/wiki/Tor_(network)) This includes the package manager, RPC calls, and `monero-bash price`.
+HTTP header spoofing is also available.
 These options are found in [`monero-bash.conf`](https://github.com/hinto-janaiyo/monero-bash/blob/main/config/monero-bash.conf).
 ```
-USE_TOR             enable connections via Tor
+USE_TOR                Enable connections via Tor
+TEST_TOR               Run tests to make sure Tor works before making any connections
 TOR_PROXY              Tor SOCKS proxy IP/port to use (default: 127.0.0.1:9050)
-FAKE_HTTP_HEADERS   sending random (common) fake HTTP headers instead of [Wget/VERSION]
+FAKE_HTTP_HEADERS      Send random (weighted) HTTP headers
+HTTP_HEADERS_VERBOSE   Print the HTTP headers selected before making a connection
 ```
 [`torsocks`](https://github.com/dgoulet/torsocks) is used to route the traffic through Tor, although it is not necessary to download, only access to a regular Tor SOCKS proxy is needed.

-Quick guides for installing and running Tor (only for proxy purposes, no relaying):
+**Quick commands for installing and running Tor (only for proxy purposes):**

 *	<details>
 	<summary>Debian/Ubuntu/Pop!_OS/Linux Mint</summary>